 “Collective bargaining is certainly in my mind an essential tool, and one that works best when labor and management share the same goals,” Peters said.
 “I am not clear on how removing collective bargaining for compensation would help deliver quality services.”

-Margaret Weichert, the deputy director for management at the Office of Management and Budget, told lawmakers that postal unions’ ability to collectively bargain for compensation marks a “core difference” from unions who represent federal employees on the General Schedule pay scale.
+Margaret Weichert, the deputy director for management at the Office of Management and Budget, also serving as acting Office of Personnel Managment director, told lawmakers that postal unions’ ability to collectively bargain for compensation marks a “core difference” from unions who represent federal employees on the General Schedule pay scale.

 “What you can see empirically is the annual raises and the annual salary considerations under a collective bargaining situation such as what the Postal Service has, they rise faster than some of the other elements in government,” Weichert said.